ninito-ph/Scriptable-Architecture/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is just one of the many publicly available implementations of ScriptableObject-based game architecture.
-This implementation, however, is focused on being versatile
+This implementation, however, is focused on being versatile, feature-rich and editor tool-friendly.

 Here are the premises:
 * Variables and events should be designer-friendly.
 Custom icons and description fields work to facilitate that.